Differential Privacy as a Perk: Federated Learning over Multiple-Access Fading Channels with a Multi-Antenna Base Station: Proof of Proposition

 Then, we consider a real sequence $\{a_k\}_{k=\tau}^{T-1}$ and any $\tau\in \{0,1,\cdots,T-1\}$ such that $z_t=((1+\kappa_{\max})^Q)^{t-\tau}\Xi_{\tau}-\sum_{k=\tau}^{t-1}((1+\kappa_{\max})^Q)^{t-k-1}a_k$ is non-negative for all $t\geq\tau$ and $z_T=0$.
 By this way, we have $z_{\tau} = \Xi_{\tau}$ and $z_{t+1} = (1+\kappa_{\max} )^Qz_t - a_t$.
 Furthermore, the proof is conducted by induction, utilizing Lemma \ref{lemma:shifted-reduct} and Lemma \ref{lemma-noisy-smooth-reduction}.
 Specifically, we have

 with

-where the second step is by Lemma \ref{lemma:shifted-reduct}, the fourth step is by the Definition \ref{def:shift-rd}, and the last step is by Lemma \ref{lemma-noisy-smooth-reduction}.
+where the first step is by Lemma \ref{lemma:shifted-reduct}, the second step is by the Definition \ref{def:shift-rd}, and the last step is by Lemma \ref{lemma-noisy-smooth-reduction}.
 By repeating the induction from $T$ to $\tau$, we can obtain

 Note that $\mathcal{D}_\alpha^{(z_\tau)}(\mathbb{P}_{\mv{\theta}^{(\tau)}}||\mathbb{P}_{\mv{\theta}^{\prime (\tau)}})=0$.
 Let $a_{\tau}=(1+\kappa_{\max})^Q\Xi_{\tau}$ and $a_t=0$ for all $t>\tau$, one may obtain